RasmusAntons/wizard/README.md

   - `alembic upgrade head`
   - `python manage.py init` Enter an access key for the admin site and discord bot token when asked.
 - Run the server `python manage.py run --host 0.0.0.0 --port 8000`
+  - Run with `--debug` to see more information about requests.
 - Login on the admin interface Go to `http://localhost:8000` in your browser and enter the access key.
 > Note: Or install with Conda using `conda_env.yaml`